Vanilla-OS/website/_posts/2023-01-31-vso-vanilla-system-operator.md

 sudo vso trigger-update --now
 ```

-or use ABRootfor more complex tasks like installing core packages in the root system or updating the [kernel parameters](https://documentation.vanillaos.org/docs/ABRoot/#title3).
+or use ABRoot for more complex tasks like installing core packages in the root system or updating the [kernel parameters](https://documentation.vanillaos.org/docs/ABRoot/#title3).

 ## Useful links
 - [VSO documentation](https://documentation.vanillaos.org/docs/vso/manpage)